saucelabs-training/automation-best-practices/my-react-app/README.md

 🏋️‍♀️Write a test to validate link behavior

-💡We don't need a browser to actually test this, so why not use a fast component test?
+💡We don't need a browser to actually test a link click, so why not use a fast component test?

+1. Make sure that you run `npm test` if it's not running already
-1. Go to `App.test.js` and write a test that looks like this
+2. Go to `src/__tests__/App.test.js` and write a test that looks like this

 ```js
 test('link has correct url', () => {